mcm2020/average-maxZ-score/README.md

 ## Installation
 ### To Install:
-In the same directory that setup.py exists, type:
+In the same directory that setup.py exists in, type:

 ```pip install .```

 ### To Uninstall: